Printmaking Presses

 To print Vanguard, I rented the Conrad Machine with a 24"x48" bed at D.M.
 Penny Press Inc. in nearby Manchester.

-Currently, I am renting time on a Charles Brand etching press with a 30"x50" bed at MAXT Makerspace in Peterborough, NH:
+For a couple of years, I used the Charles Brand etching press with a 30"x50" bed at MAXT Makerspace in Peterborough, NH:

 Artist Hannah Phelps prints a jigsaw woodblock on an ething press in Peterborough, NH.